 Crushing rebellions by force

-In an attempt to assist continuity and make allies, the first thing William did to gain his power was to allow some earls such as Edwin of Mercia, Morcar of Northumbria and Waltheof of Northampton to keep their lands and their titles.
-However, those who had fought for Harold against William were stripped of the lands, which were subsequently passed on to Norman earls and barons, something that left a legacy of French aristocracy in England for centuries.
+In a rare moment of (arguably selfish) goodwill, William followed his victory in 1066 by allowing some earls such as Edwin of Mercia, Morcar of Northumbria and Waltheof of Northampton to keep both their lands and their titles.
+However, all those who had fought beside Harold were promptly stripped of both, which were passed to Normal earls and barons who had stood by William during the conquest.
+This move alone left a legacy of French aristocracy across the England countryside for hundreds of years.